icub-tech-iit/documentation/docs/battery_boards/bat_board/bat_protocol.md

 ### Data displayed on the yarp port

-The user gets the data from a specific YARP port defined in the configuration file as follows:
+The user gets the data from a specific YARP port defined in the configuration file.
+Here's the format:

 - Voltage is displayed in the Volts.
 - Battery charge is displayed in $\%$.